abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ## **Linear algebra**

-!!!
-Info ""
 NumPy 2D arrays can be used to represent matrices efficiently in python.
 We will just quickly go through some of the main matrix operations available.
 For more details about Linear Algebra, vectors and matrics, go through the [Linear Algebra tutorial](https://colab.research.google.com/drive/math_linear_algebra.ipynb).

 ### **Matrix transpose**

-!!!
-Info ""
 The `T` attribute is equivalent to calling `transpose()` when the rank is ≥2:

 ```py
 m1 = np.arange(10).reshape(2,5)